kaushal0077/Google_data_analytics_capstone_cyclistic_casestudy/README.md

 After combining all the data it was time to explore any null value ,duplicates etc in the data I used these query to find out the null and duplicate values all the information are there in this [SQL QUERY](https://github.com/kaushal0077/Google_data_analytics_capstone_cyclistic_casestudy/commit/366d86804e55a86fdf18b1bde3013e126c26cf87)
 ### DATA CLEANING
 [SQL QUERIES]() for the cleaning is here
-1.all the null rows were deleted
+1. all the null rows were deleted
-2.Any duplicate data  is removed
+2. Any duplicate data  is removed
-3.day_of_week ,month_of_start new column were created
+3. day_of_week ,month_of_start new column were created
 ##  ANALYSIS AND VIZ
 [SQL QUERY]()for data analyis ,There are 1734722 casual rider and 2724224  annual rider it can be seen [here](https://public.tableau.com/app/profile/kaushal.verma/viz/CASUAL_MEMBER_DATA/Sheet2) I analysed data with total number of rides carried out by casual and member and found this [insight](https://public.tableau.com/app/profile/kaushal.verma/viz/finalgoogledataanalyticsprojectcomplete/Story1) in Tableau seeing the behaviour of casual and member behaviour per month I found this it suggested that casual member are more active in  june,july and august   months